Mt Rainier Guided Climb: What to Know Before Booking

 They now have a hot tub that you can reserve.

-Consider the route, itinerary, pacing requirements, and sleeping accommodations before choosing a guide company.
+But climbing with a guide company means keeping up with the lead’s set pacing.
+Consider the route, itinerary, pacing requirements, and sleeping accommodations before choosing one.